proxyconf/proxyconf/docs/config/config.json.md

 | **properties** | `allowed_source_ips`, `auth` |
 | **required** | `auth` |

-The `security` object allows configuration of API-specific security features.
-Currently, it supports settings for source IP filtering, downstream request authentication, and injecting credentials for upstream requests.
+The `security` object configures API-specific security features, such as IP filtering and authentication mechanisms.
+It supports both source IP filtering (allowing only specific IP ranges) and client authentication for downstream requests, as well as credential injection for upstream requests.

-#### Allowed Source IP Address Ranges
+#### Allowed Source IP Ranges

 | Property | `allowed_source_ips` *`(array)`* |
  | --- | --- |
 | **default** | `127.0.0.1/8` |
 | **uniqueItems** | `true` |

-The `allowed_source_ips` array specifies the source IP address ranges that are allowed to access the API.
+An array of allowed source IP ranges (in CIDR notation) that are permitted to access the API.
+This helps secure the API by ensuring only trusted IPs can communicate with it.
+For more details on CIDR notation, visit the [CIDR Documentation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).

 ##### IP Address Range